44dealonbestoffer/da/Errata-(Mk-II).md

   * reading the amount of current made available by the host
   * detecting a debug accessory

-On a test Apple Macbook Pro setting the ENABLE bit results in a port reset by the host.
+When using a Type-C cable on the receptacle port as only power source setting the ENABLE bit results in a port reset by the host.
 This makes the FUSB303 incompatible with "dead battery" operation when attached as a power sink.

+The errata does not apply when using Type-A (host side) to Type-C (device receptacle) connections.

 To fix the problem the TUSB320 P/N has been considered as it is almost pin compatible with the FUSB303, however the TUSB320 is not ideal for use as